josemotta/IoT.Starter.Np2.Core/README.md

 - Pilot
 - Commercial

-Then, suppose the initial "idea" has been moved to a profitable business plan and it was accepted by the investors.
-After that, an executive manager get involved and gathered a compact developer team, well trained to apply an agile methodology to keep a smooth and continuous workflow.
+Then, suppose that the original "idea" has grown enough to fit in a profitable business plan and it was accepted by investors.
+After that, an executive manager get involved and gathered a compact developer team, well trained to apply an agile methodology, in order to keep a smooth and continuous workflow.
+Great!
+Where are we now?
+Some time has passed since the investors came in and they are already pushing for results.
+We should speed up the development process to launch product as soon as possible, they say.

-Now, at the Proof of Concept, we expect to build the preliminary version that comply with users and investors needs.
-The first version should not add all the complexity required by final product, the goal at this time is to generate an embryo.
-Since methodology is able to evaluate and improve this embryo continuously, we can start it small.
-Each version may add functionality and corresponding tests to help fixing the issues.
+We just started Proof of Concept, when we expect to build the preliminary version that comply with users and investors needs.
+This is the first version and it should not handle all the complexity required by the final product.
+The goal is to generate a healthy embryo.
+Since methodology is able to evolve the embryo continuously, we can start it small.
+Each version will add functionality and fix issues based on the corresponding tests.

-This is the moment where the Starter Kit speeds up the product development and validate the main concepts from the IoT initiative.
-Better than that, the team workflow starts running as soon as the Starter Kit is installed.
+This is the moment that a Starter Kit  may help the team to focus in the main concepts behind the IoT initiative and  make it profitable.
+The resources we got until now - a manager leading  a team that applies a methodology to generate a workflow, all them are  fully operational, immediately after the Starter Kit is installed.

 <h2>Background</h2>